nginxinc/nginx-basics-workshops/Plus/labs/lab3/readme.md

     - Create a new x509 compatible certificate and key files
     - Expiration is one year, 365 days
     - Use 2048 bit RSA encryption
-    - Use TLS Common Name "NginxBasics"
+    - Use TLS Common Name "NginxPlusBasics"
-    - Name the files cars.example.com.crt, and cars.example.com.key
+    - Name the files `cars.example.com.crt`, and `cars.example.com.key`

 1. Verify the files were created, list them in the folder, and use `cat` to look at them:

     ```bash
     ls -l

     ```

     ```bash